FIWARE-Ops/marinera/documentation/SECRETS.md

 To be able to encrypt your secrets, you need to install the Sealed Secrets controller and the `kubeseal` binary.
 To do that, please follow the documentation from Bitnami at https://github.com/bitnami-labs/sealed-secrets#installation.

-## 2. Change the values in Fiware Platform chart
+## 2. Change the values in FIWARE Platform chart

 Go to `fiware-platform/values.yaml` and set the `helm-values` property to `values-secured.yaml` in the compatible apps (see the note at the beginning of this guide).
 For example: